-- · For a nominee to be elected as a director, more votes must be cast FOR the nominee than AGAINST (Proposal 1). - The affirmative vote of a majority of the outstanding shares of our common stock which are present in person or represented by Proxy at the Annual Meeting and entitled to vote is required to approve the Say-on-Pay Proposal (Proposal 2) and to ratify the appointment of our independent registered public accounting firm (Proposal 3).
+- For a nominee to be elected as a director, more votes must be cast FOR the nominee than AGAINST (Proposal 1). - The affirmative vote of a majority of the outstanding shares of our common stock which are present in person or represented by Proxy at the Annual Meeting and entitled to vote is required to approve the Say-on-Pay Proposal (Proposal 2), to approve the Say-on-Frequency Proposal (Proposal 3) and to ratify the appointment of our independent registered public accounting firm (Proposal 4).